ydydsnyd/mono/packages/replicache/doc/docs/howto/undo.md

 };
 ```

 `Undo` library can handle more complex features like `grouping` and `onChange` events.
-You can look at full integrations of undo with the [Replidraw](http://github.com/rocicorp/replidraw) and [Repliear](http://github.com/rocicorp/repliear) projects.
+You can look at full integrations of undo with the [Repliear](http://github.com/rocicorp/repliear) projects.
 Please reference the [Undo](http://github.com/rocicorp/undo) library for more information.